CNC Programming | What is CNC Programming? | Autodesk

 CNC waterjet cutters combine high-pressure water with an abrasive media to cut parts.

-Autodesk Fusion is commonly used for CNC programming and is known for its integrated CAD/CAM capabilities (US Site).
-Autodesk Fusion allows users to design 3D models of parts and then generate toolpaths and G-code for CNC machining.
+Fusion 360 is commonly used for CNC programming and is known for its integrated CAD/CAM capabilities (US site).
+Fusion 360 allows users to design 3D models of parts and then generate toolpaths and G-code for CNC machining.

-With Autodesk Fusion, you can create and edit 3D models, define machining operations and generate toolpaths for various CNC processes such as milling, turning and routing.
+With Fusion 360, you can create and edit 3D models, define machining operations and generate toolpaths for various CNC processes such as milling, turning and routing.
 The software offers a range of CAM features, including toolpath strategies, simulations, post-processing and machine tool library management.

-Autodesk Fusion CAM functionality allows users to define cutting tools, set machining parameters such as feed rates and spindle speeds, select cutting strategies and simulate the machining process to detect and avoid collisions (US Site) or errors.
-Once the CAM setup is complete, Autodesk Fusion generates the corresponding G-code, which can be sent to the CNC machine for execution.
+Fusion 360's CAM functionality allows users to define cutting tools, set machining parameters such as feed rates and spindle speeds, select cutting strategies and simulate the machining process to detect and avoid collisions (US site) or errors.
+Once the CAM setup is complete, Fusion 360 generates the corresponding G-code, which can be sent to the CNC machine for execution.

 Perform complex operations automatically and with high precision, while reducing the reliance on manual labour, minimising human error and increasing productivity.